getify/You-Dont-Know-JS/scope-closures/ch3.md

 But instead, we're going to get a TDZ error at that first `console.log(..)`, because in fact, the inner scope's `studentName` **was** hoisted (auto-registered at the top of the scope).
 But what **didn't** happen (yet!) was the auto-initialization of that inner `studentName`; it's still unintialized at that moment, hence the TDZ violation!

 So to summarize, TDZ errors occur because `let` / `const` declarations *do* hoist their declarations to the top of their scopes, but unlike `var`, they defer the auto-initialization of their variables until the moment in the code's sequencing where the original declaration appeared.
-This window of time, whatever its length, is the TDZ.
+This window of time (hint: temporal), whatever its length, is the TDZ.

 How can you avoid TDZ errors?
 My advice: always put your `let` and `const` declarations at the top of any scope.
 Shrink the TDZ window to zero (or near zero) time, and then it'll be moot.